aoeu-it/ifw/README.md

 ```

 ## Debugging
-To unittest infra.py the following can be executed in the app directory:
+To unittest infra.py the following can be executed:
 ```
-python tests.py
+make unittest
 ```

 ## Extending to other firewalls